Teens often say harsh things to their parents.

 I struggle sometimes with providing all the resources for their often fleeting interests and passions.
 I don’t push hard and sometimes they wish I did and sometimes they wish for me to be even more laidback.
 It’s never a win-win.

 Today, it might be art.
 Tomorrow it might be guitar.
 Next week, it’s French.
+I try to have patience and let them learn and explore.

 It’s been really hard moving around every few years.